 “WE TEST EACH MILKING BATCH (TO VERIFY) OUR PRODUCTS ARE SOLD SAFELY (INSTEAD OF PASTEURIZING, WHICH CAN DAMAGE DELICATE RAW MILK COMPONENTS).
 BECAUSE WE DO NOT PROCESS OUR RAW MILK, OUR PRODUCTS ARE LEFT 100% DIGESTIBLE.”

 I’ve tried many of their products and they are all really good!
-They also I will say that I prefer regular pasteurized butter as opposed to the raw butter, as I find the raw has a little bit of a sour taste to it.
+I will say that I prefer regular pasteurized butter as opposed to the raw butter, as I find the raw has a little bit of a sour taste to it.
 But, the raw milk and raw cream are insanely good!
 Raw is a type of food, and it doesn’t mean it’s Organic, Non GMO, or anything else.
 So, you still need to look for those seals.
 And, if you’re wondering if you can bake with raw dairy, you absolutely can!

 Gluten free is a term used to describe something that is free of gluten, or wheat.
 If a product has a “Certified Gluten Free” seal, then it means it contains less than 20 parts per million of gluten.
 This is the requirement from the US Food and Drug Administration for products to be labeled as such.
 Some products may be naturally gluten free, but you may not see that “Certified GF” label on the front, and their ingredient label may say something like “Processed in a facility that also processes WHEAT”.
 If a product isn’t made in a dedicated gluten free facility, then they need to have that disclaimer on the back.